facebook/chef-cookbooks/fb_apt/README.md

         'Proxy' => 'http://myproxy:3412',
       },
     })

-Internally, `fb_apt` uses the `FB::Apt.gen_apt_conf_entry()` library function to generate this config file.
-This is an internal function that's not meant to be used by other cookbooks.

 ### Preferences
 You can fine tune which versions of packages will be selected for installation